LatentKeypointGAN: Controlling Images via Latent Keypoints: Introduction

 \section{Introduction}

-It is a long-standing goal to build generative models that depict the distribution of example images faithfully.
-While photo-realism is reached for well-constrained domains, such as faces, it remains challenging to make this image generation process interpretable and editable.
-Desired is a latent space that disentangles an image into parts and their appearances, which would allow a user to re-combine and re-imagine a generated face interactively and artistically.
-There are promising attempts \citep{lorenz2019unsupervised} that use spatial image transformations, such as the thin plate spline (TPS) method, to create pairs of real and deformed images and impose an equivariance loss to discover keypoints and object appearance embeddings as the bottleneck of an autoencoder.
-Thereby, one can edit the image by moving the keypoints or modifying the appearance embedding.
-However, \cite{li2020unsupervised} points out that the learned keypoints may be biased and only meaningful for the artificially introduced image transformations, the TPS transformation require careful parameter tuning for each domain, and \cite{xu2020unsupervised} shows that some geometry and appearance entanglement remains.
+It is a long-standing goal to build generative models that produce photo-realistic images driven by intuitive user input.
+While photo-realism is already reached for well-constrained domains, such as portraits, it remains challenging to make this image generation process interpretable and editable.
+Desired is a latent space that disentangles an image into parts and their appearances, which would allow a user to re-combine and re-imagine a generated portrait interactively.

-To avoid these shortcomings of existing autoencoder-based techniques, we propose an alternative GAN-based approach that does not rely on paired images and TPS transformation, thereby alleviating their domain-specific tuning and bias.
-Instead of an autoencoder, we use a GAN that includes keypoints as a latent embedding.
-Figure~\ref{fig:teaser} shows how this \emph{LatentKeypointGAN} enables our main goal of editing the output image by changing the keypoint position, adding or removing points, and exchanging associated appearance embedding locally.
-Although entirely unsupervised, the learned keypoints meaningfully align with the image landmarks, such as a keypoint linked to the nose when generating images of faces.
-As a byproduct, we can learn a separate keypoint detector on generated image-keypoint pairs for unsupervised keypoint detection and to quantify localization accuracy.